milanchndr/CleanSpeech/doc/Milestone_3.md

 4. **Explainability & Scoring** – SHAP-based contribution graphs highlight influential tokens and severity scores are generated.
 5. **Rewriting** – The **Gemini API** rewrites the toxic text into a constructive form.
 6. **Response Composition** – Labels, explanations, and rewritten text are integrated and returned to the user.
-7. **Evaluation & Monitoring** – Model performance is assessed using F1, ROC-AUC, and semantic metrics to ensure rewrite quality and toxicity reduction.

 This modular architecture allows each component (classification, explainability, rewriting) to evolve independently, simplifying experimentation and model replacement.